 All of the tools used are attached to the painters’ belts or wrists, including paint pots and brushes.

-The extent and complexity of the work requires a rigorous methodology that includes a preparatory stage to search for the most corroded areas.
-These areas are then stripped, and a first coat of an anti-rust primer is applied, followed by a second application to strengthen the rust-proofing.
-Lastly, a final coat of paint is applied.
+The scale and complexity of the work requires a rigorous methodology that includes a preparatory phase to identify the most corroded areas, expose these areas, carry out any necessary structural repairs, then apply a first coat of rust-proof primer, followed by a second coat of rust-proof reinforcement.
+Finally, a coat of finish paint is applied.